-On entry to the University, you will be assigned a Personal Tutor who will help you to get the best out of your university experience.
+When you join the University, you will be assigned a Personal Tutor who will help you to get the best out of your university experience.
 Your Personal Tutor will:

-- i) support you in your academic progress and personal development

-- ii) discuss with you programme choices, placement opportunities and future career plans - iii) provide you with a reference for your placement or career - iv) guide you to sources of expert help with any personal/welfare issues.
+- i) support you in your academic progress and personal development - ii) discuss with you programme choices, placement opportunities and future career plans - iii) provide you with a reference for your placement or career - iv) guide you to sources of expert help with any personal/welfare issues.

-You should expect to meet with your Personal Tutor on at least three occasions in your first semester at the University and at least once per semester thereafter.
+Your Personal Tutor should arrange to meet with you on at least three occasions in your first semester and at least once per semester thereafter.
 This enables you both to get to know each other, such that you can raise any issues with your tutor and your tutor can support you fully through your programme.
 It is important that you attend scheduled meetings with your Personal Tutor and let them know in advance if you cannot attend.
-Many of these meetings may be in small groups but you can also request a personal, one-to-one meeting at any time.
+Many of these meetings may be in small groups but you can also request a one-to-one meeting.

-If you should have reason to wish to change your Personal Tutor please contact your Senior Tutor or Director of Studies to discuss the matter.
+If you should have reason to wish to change your Personal Tutor, please contact your Director of Studies to discuss the matter.